-A. The Office of Student Accounting and the cashier's window can be found on the 1st floor of the Harris Commons Building, room #133, between Account Management and Financial Aid.
+A. The Office of Student Accounting and the Cashier's window can be found on the 1st floor of the L3Harris Commons Building, room #133, between Account Management and Financial Aid.

-A. The Office of Account Management can be found on the first floor of the Harris Commons Building, room #134.
+A. The Office of Account Management can be found on the first floor of the L3Harris Commons Building, room #134.

 Q. Are payment plans available for tuition and fees?

 A. Florida Tech offers the Panther Payment Plan for payment of a semester's tuition & fees.
 Enrolling in the plan prior to the start of each semester will allow you to pay your tuition & fees in as many as four (4) monthly payments in fall or spring & three (3) in summer.
 You can enroll in the Panther Payment Plan by going to the Current Students Launchpad, clicking on the PAWS link, and enrolling through your PAWS account.
 View further instructions on how to find and enroll in the Panther Payment Plan.

 A. When a student's financial aid disbursements overpay the student's tuition & fees, it creates a credit balance.
 For information on refunds, please see Account Refunds.

 A. Billing statements are generated on the first of every month.
 You should expect to receive an email notification that your billing statement has been posted online within the first week of each month.
 You can access your billing statement by going to the Current Students Launchpad and logging in through the PAWS link.
 For more information on e-billing, please follow this link: Student Billing.
 Others who pay to your account can be made authorized users in your PAWS account.
 Follow these instructions to add an authorized user.
 Authorized users receive the same email notification of billing and can review limited financial information on your account.

 Note: If your tuition has been deferred, you are waiting on financial aid disbursement, or you are enrolled in a payment plan, you will continue to receive an e-billing statement until payment-in-full has been received by Florida Tech.